 Pending charges appear differently on your bank account or card statement than a posted transaction.
 These are often called "authorizations" or "preauthorizations" and are not necessarily the amount that will be charged (or posted) to your account.
-In some cases, especially for new orders, we may authorize your payment method for the full amount, but the charge will only post for the amount of the specific installment.
+In some cases, especially for new orders, we may authorize your payment method for the total amount, but the charge will only post for the amount of the specific installment.

 If you see a pending charge, especially if it matches the order total of a recent order, we recommend waiting a few days for the payment to be finalized.
 Typically, this happens within 7 business days, though usually sooner.
 This process is entirely automatic and not something we can expedite or have any control over.

 If you have further questions about how authorizations or pending charges work, we recommend contacting your financial institution, as they'll be able to explain how those terms apply to your account.

 Is the charge labeled as "Sezzle"?

 If the charge doesn't have Sezzle in the name, your purchase was not completed with Sezzle.
 You can also confirm this if the charge is under the store's name and you don't see an order on your Sezzle account.
 If this is the case, and you'd like to complete the order with Sezzle, we recommend contacting the store directly to see if they can issue you a refund and then placing the order again through Sezzle.

 Is the charge only slightly more than expected?